Rediska4445/mizuki-player/README.md

     The project is not intended for users and serves as a support for experiments and fantasies in the field of: audio processing, working with technologies, working with streams and the Java/C++ language in general.

-> [!NOTE]
-> Since this is a pet project, it is logical to say that it has many errors/bugs/shortcomings
 </div>

 <p align="center">